 SETUP COMPLETE!

-The Internet Connection Soreboot the router. etup Wizard has completed.
-Click the Connect button to save your settings and
+The Internet Connection Setup settings and reboot the router o Wizard has completed.
+Click the Connect button to save your '.

-Prev Cancel Connect
+Prev Next Cancel Connect

 Manual Configuration Dynamic (Cable)

 If you opt to set up your Internet connection manually, you will be redirected to a WAN page that allows you to select your Internet type and enter the correct configuration parameters.